 The image on the right shows how CPU temperatures, measured using MSRs on an EC2 instance, vary based on CPU utilization (in blue).
 The workload is synthetic: all CPUs driven to 100% utilization for 5 minutes, then to 0% for a while, repeat.
 What's interesting is that temperature rises initially with CPU load, then drops sharply.
 Did system fans kick in?
 (So far I haven't found fan RPM MSRs, to confirm.)

 I'm usually focused on the performance monitoring counters (PMCs; aka performance instrumentation counters (PICs), CPU performance counters (CPCs), etc.).
 These are read by RDPMC, and described in Vol 3b of the same manual.
 These can measure data cache misses, stall cycles, and other useful performance events.

-On AWS EC2, within a cloud instance (Xen guest), I've never seen the PMCs work, eg, via "perf stat".
+On AWS EC2, within a cloud instance (Xen guest), PMCs aren't available, as you'll see with, say, "perf stat".
 That doesn't mean they can't ever work, just that they (or their controlling MSRs) aren't currently available.